 Parameter Description Device Name This field will display the Device Name of the switches in the SIM group configured by the user.
 If no Device Name is configured by the name, it will be given the name default and tagged with the last six digits of the MAC Address to identify it.
 Local Port Displays the number of the physical port on the CS that the MS or CaS is connected to.
 The CS will have no entry in this field.
+The CS will not display an entry in this field.

 Speed Displays the connection speed between the CS and the MS or CaS.
+The CS will not display an entry in this field.
 Remote Port Displays the number of the physical port on the MS or CaS that the CS is connected to.
 The CS will have no entry in this field.
+The CS will not display an entry in this field.
 MAC Address Displays the MAC Address of the corresponding Switch.
 Model Name Displays the full Model Name of the corresponding Switch.